 (Click here for a modified problem that Euler considered.)
 If you get frustrated trying to solve the Konigsberg bridge problem, you can always take the approach of spiked math...:).
 2 EulerPath Algorithm The EulerPath algorithm (p.
 574) makes use of the adjacency matrix representation of a graph to check for Euler paths.
 It simply counts up elements in a row i of the matrix (the degree of node i), and checks whether that's even or odd; if in the end there are not zero or two even nodes, there's no Euler path!
-Example: Exercise 14, p.
-578 14.
-Draw the adjacency matrix for the graph of Exercise 5.
+14. Draw the adjacency matrix for the graph of Exercise 5.
 In applying algorithm EulerPath, what is the value of total after the fourth pass through the while loop?

 Figure 1: Does our author's algorithm need to check i = n?
+No need to check the /ast row:

-EulerPath is $O(n^2)$ , meaning that the number of operations in the worst case is on the order of $n^2$ .
+EulerPath is $O(n^2)$, meaning that the number of operations in the worst case is on the order of n^2 .
 So it's easy to have a computer determine whether there's an Euler path or not.

-3 Hamiltonian Circuit Problem (the traveling salesman problem) Definition: a Hamiltonian Circuit (or Cycle) is a cycle using every node of the graph (as a cycle, no node but the first is ever revisited, and that node is only visited at the beginning and end of the cycle).
+3 Hamiltonian Circuit Problem (the traveling salesman problem)

+Definition: a Hamiltonian Circuit (or Cycle) is a cycle using every node of the graph (as a cycle, no node but the first is ever revisited, and that node is only visited at the beginning and end of the cycle).

 "For example, consider a robot arm assigned to solder all the connections on a printed circuit board.
 The shortest tour that visits each solder point exactly once defines the most efficient path for the robot.
-A similar application arises in minimizing the amount of time taken by a graphics plotter to draw a given figure." (the Travelling Salesman Problem) An example is a complete graph, like $K_5$ : there is a path from each node to every other node, so no matter where you start, you can trace a cycle through every node - and in any order!).
+A similar application arises in minimizing the amount of time taken by a graphics plotter to draw a given figure." (the Travelling Salesman Problem)

+An example is a complete graph, like K_5 : there is a path from each node to every other node, so no matter where you start, you can trace a cycle through every node - and in any order!).

 Example: Practice 11, p.
-576 PRACTICE 11 Do Hamiltonian circuits exist for the graphs of Figure 7.6?
-(Use trial and error to answer.)
+576

+because of the hand shaking theorem, the

+parity of the last row

+(odd or even) is known

+by the time we finish with

+the not row.